moogacs/docs.buf.build/docs/tour/use-remote-generation.md

 versioning schemes of both inputs.
 Both the Protobuf module version and the template version are represented as **monotonically increasing integers**.

-  - For hosted templates, BSR enforces a version of the form `v1`, `v2`, `vN...`.
+  - For hosted templates, the BSR enforces a version of the form `v1`, `v2`, `vN...`.
   - For Protobuf modules, BSR uses the **commit sequence ID**, an integer that uniquely identifies a commit.
 It's calculated by counting the number of commits since the first commit of a module (the first commit has a sequence ID of `1`, the second commit has a sequence ID of `2`, and so on).

-With these simplified versioning schemes, BSR creates a synthetic version that takes this form:
+With these simplified versioning schemes, the BSR creates a synthetic version that takes this form:

 ```
 [v1].[template_version].[commit_sequence_id]